hebelsan/hacking-tools/privilege_escalation/ReadMe.md

 - find binary within a group
 > uid=1000(robert) gid=1000(robert) groups=1000(robert),1001(bugtracker)
 > find / -group bugtracker 2>/dev/null

-- check for binaries with Setuid(suid): `ls -l /usr/bin/bugtracker` returns `-rwsr-xr-- 1 root` this means the file always runs under the user who owns the file, in this case root.
-To find all suid files run `find / -perm /4000 2>/dev/null`

 - `pspy` to do unprivileged Linux process snooping